-DBRS has applied the principal methodology consistently and conducted a review of the transaction in accordance with the principal methodology.
+DBRS has applied the principal methodology consistently and conducted a review of the transactions in accordance with the principal methodology.

 A review of the transaction legal documents was not conducted as the legal documents have remained unchanged since the most recent rating action.

-For a more detailed discussion of the sovereign risk impact on Structured Finance ratings, please refer to “Appendix C: The Impact of Sovereign Ratings on Other DBRS Credit Ratings” of the “Rating Sovereign Governments” methodology at: http://dbrs.com/research/ 333487 /rating-sovereign-governments.pdf.
+For a more detailed discussion of the sovereign risk impact on Structured Finance ratings, please refer to “Appendix C: The Impact of Sovereign Ratings on Other DBRS Credit Ratings” of the “Rating Sovereign Governments” methodology at: http://dbrs.com/research/319564/rating-sovereign-governments.pdf.

-The sources of data and information used for these ratings include the Servicer and the BackUp Servicer.
+The sources of data and information used for these ratings include investor reports provided by Securitisation Services S.p.A and servicer reports provided by Prelios Credit Servicing S.p.A.

-DBRS considers the data and information available to it for the purposes of providing these ratings were of satisfactory quality.
+DBRS considers the data and information available to it for the purposes of providing these ratings to be of satisfactory quality.

-The last rating action on this transaction took place on 5 July 2018, when DBRS confirmed the ratings on Class A and Class B Notes issued by Brisca Securitisation S.r.l.
+The last rating action on this transaction took place on 5 July 2017, when DBRS assigned ratings to the Class A notes at BBB (high) (sf) and Class B notes at B (low) (sf).

-The lead analyst responsibilities for this transaction have been transferred to Alessio Pignataro.
+The lead analyst responsibilities for this transaction have been transferred to Mattia Pauciullo.

-Information regarding DBRS ratings, including definitions, policies and methodologies are available on www.dbrs.com.
+Information regarding DBRS ratings, including definitions, policies and methodologies, is available at: www.dbrs.com.

 -- DBRS concludes that a hypothetical decrease of the Recovery Rate by 5%, ceteris paribus, would lead to a downgrade of the Class A notes to BB (high) (sf).